Skip to main content

 Your credit card questions answered

 Yes.
-Your card will keep working just like it does today.
-We will not be issuing you with a new card, unless your current card has reached its expiry date.
+Your card will continue to work just like it did before the transfer.
+We will not issue you with a new card, unless your current card has reached its expiry date.

-No. You can only transfer balances from Virgin Money Credit Cards (including Virgin Atlantic and Manchester United Credit Cards) to a Nationwide Credit Card (or vice versa) before the transfer, which we expect to happen on 2 April 2026.
-You won't be able to complete a balance transfer from Virgin Money to Nationwide (or vice versa) after this date.
-You can request a transfer from another UK bank or building society.
+No. You could only transfer balances from Virgin Money Credit Cards (including Virgin Atlantic and Manchester United Credit Cards) to a Nationwide Credit Card (or vice versa) before the transfer, which happened at 23:59 on 2 April 2026.
+You can still request a transfer from another UK bank or building society.

 If someone calls asking you to share or change your PIN, it’s a scam.
-Stop all contact and call us right away on the number on the back of your card.
-You can find our number at virginmoney.com/report-fraud
+Stop all contact and call us right away on the number on the back of your card, or you can find our number at virginmoney.com/report-fraud.

 Yes.
-You can still use the app to manage your card, make payments and everything else you can do right now.
+You can still use the app to manage your card, make payments and everything else you could do before the transfer

 Yes.
 Just do this in the app.
-You’ll still have access to all your statements, just like you do today.
+You’ll still have access to all your statements, just like you did before the transfer.
 If you need a copy of a statement, you’ll see them in the app.

 No. There are no changes to your Terms as a result of the transfer, including your limit, minimum payment and interest rate.
-The only change is that your card provider will now be Nationwide, not Virgin Money.
+The only change is that your card provider is now Nationwide, not Virgin Money.

 If we do decide to make a change in the future, we’ll always give you plenty of notice, explain what it means and make it as straightforward as we can.

-The Terms of your credit card won’t change, and we won’t send you any new paperwork.
-It just means that wherever ‘Clydesdale Bank PLC’ trading as ‘Virgin Money’ is mentioned, this will mean ‘Nationwide Building Society’ trading as ‘Virgin Money’ after the transfer, which we expect to happen on 2 April 2026.
-If this date changes, we’ll update our website at virginmoney.com/nationwide-transfer
+The Terms of your credit card haven’t changed as a result of the transfer, and we aren’t sending you any new paperwork.
+It just means that from 2 April 2026, when the transfer happened, wherever ‘Clydesdale Bank PLC’ trading as ‘Virgin Money’ is mentioned, this now means ‘Nationwide Building Society’ trading as ‘Virgin Money’.

-If your credit card application is approved after the transfer date, it will complete as an agreement made with ‘Virgin Money’ as a trading name of Nationwide.
+If your credit card application was approved after the transfer date, it will complete as an agreement made with ‘Virgin Money’ as a trading name of ‘Nationwide’.

-No. The benefits you receive with your Virgin Money Credit Card remain unchanged and, for now, you will continue to earn Virgin Points and cashback as you do today.
+No. The benefits you receive with your Virgin Money Credit Card remain unchanged.
+You will continue to earn Virgin Points and cashback in the same way you did before the transfer.

 No. If you have any payment arrangements with Virgin Money, keep the payments up as normal.